Factory Invoice Price is not the Dealer’s Actual New Car Cost

 - Special Programs

-If you’re unaware that the vehicle you’re looking at has one of these discounts, the dealer will most likely not offer it to you upfront.
-If the dealer doesn’t tell you about the additional money, they have a chance to make more money on the car deal.
+If you’re unaware that the vehicle you’re looking for has one of these discounts, the dealer will most likely not offer it upfront.
+If the dealer doesn’t tell you about the additional money, they can make more on the car deal.

 Some dealers will negotiate the amount with you if you inquire about one.
-(Dealer holdback is NOT a discount or rebate, it is additional money many car dealers will negotiate.)
+(Dealer holdback is NOT a discount or rebate; it is additional money.
+Many car dealers will negotiate the amount.)

 It would be best to familiarize yourself with these added savings to guarantee you pay the lowest price.
 After researching any additional discounts available, read about new car rebates and incentives to learn more.